 Although the Olympics Games highlight athletic pursuit and achievement, they should also serve as a wakeup call for parents of kids who are not active.
 If you look at the statistics, youth fitness levels are dragging – it’s estimated that only one out of four American schoolchildren gets an adequate amount of physical activity each day.
 It’s no surprise that the number of overweight children is rising rapidly.
 Almost 13% of 6 to 11-year-olds are obese.
 Importantly, children who don’t get at least 35 to 60 minutes of walking or other exercise each day can also miss out on their chance to build the strong muscles and bones that they will need later in life.

 The bottom line is that many kids need a lifestyle change from one that is sedentary to one that is more physically active, and that’s going to take some work on the part of you parents.
 Let’s face it, it’s easier to “plop” our kids in front of the TV or computer than it is to actually play with them.
 Your involvement in your kid’s play time is not only good for your family, but it can also often be good for your family’s over-all fitness.
-Exposing your children to the Olympics might be just the motivation that you and your kids need.
+You can try Philip Naiman Physiotherapy and expose your children to world of physical fitness and the Olympics might be just the motivation that you and your kids need.

 There are a lot of perks to your kids being active:

 Bones, for instance, grow in size and strength during childhood.
 The peak bone mass that you gain through physical activity while you’re young helps to determine your skeletal health throughout life.
 In addition to building stronger bones and fit muscles, regular physical activity also strengthens the heart and lungs.
 It lowers blood pressure, improves muscle strength and flexibility, reduces stress and depression, helps control weight, and improves sleep.
+You know what it’s good for you?
+CBD oil, that can make you sleep better and also manage your anxiety.
 In addition to exercise, a healthy diet, not a junk food diet, is key to over-all wellness.